qwertie/ungglish/_posts/2017-04-18-first-post-picking-words.md

 Instead, I noticed a funny thing.
 English speakers sometimes pronounce "that" at "thut" - but never when "that" is a pronoun, only when it is a conjunction.
 So in Ungglish I mandate "thut" permanently as the only correct pronounciation of the conjunction "that":

-> That Jill sa never heer.
+> That Jill bi never heer.

-> Thut Jill sa never here sa bothering mi.
+> Thut Jill bi never here bi bothering mi.

 Also, in Ungglish you cannot use "that" as an adverb as in "I can't believe it's that big."
 Use "so" in that case. "that" still serves as both a pronoun ("I like that") and as a determiner ("I like that idea")